czbiohub-sf/MIDAS/docs/output.rst

 Target Layout and Construction
 ------------------------------

-MIDAS2 reference database (MIDASDB) primarily consist of three parts: rep-genome databases, pan-genome databases, and universal single copy genes (SGC) marker database.
+A MIDAS2 reference database (MIDASDB) consists of three primary parts: rep-genome database, pan-genome database, and universal single copy genes (SGC) marker database.
-The target layout of any MIDASDB follow the same relative structure, based on the root directory of the database.
+The target layout of any MIDASDB follows the same relative structure, based on the root directory of the database.
 The following toy example demonstrates the major steps to construct the MIDASDB and the target layout using a collection of two genomes (``genome1`` and ``genome2``) from one species cluster ``species1``.